gabrielfs7/blockchain-nodejs/README.md

 When you use the computational power to generate `block hashes` accordingly certain difficulty level and increment the block's `nonce`, which will part of the block hash.

+### Mining Reward

+Blockchains like `Bitcoin` are peer-to-peer networks, so mining coins to the Blockchain has a cost that is paid through `Mining Reward`, which means receive `coins` as reward for mining.

 ### Smart contracts

 ...